The following merit-based grant awards are available to Ed.M. Applicants

 The James Bryant Conant Fellowship fund was established to support the professional growth of outstanding teachers and administrators under contract with the Boston and Cambridge public schools who are accepted to HGSE degree programs.
 Those interested in these competitive, full-tuition awards should consult their unions or school administrative offices concerning the tenure or professional status requirements of their school systems.
 There is a separate application required, which is found below.

-The Urban Scholars Program is designed to attract and reward exceptional Ed.M. and C.A.S. candidates who have provided evidence demonstrating their strong commitment to the betterment of urban education.
+The Urban Scholars Award is designed to attract and reward exceptional Ed.M. and C.A.S. candidates who have provided evidence demonstrating their strong commitment to the betterment of urban education.
 Candidates are selected on the basis of academic excellence and a demonstrated commitment to a career working in urban education.
 In particular they will have three years minimum of direct work experience or significant volunteer work in urban education settings (primarily urban schools, but also community organizations, non-profits, government agencies, etc.).
-In addition to completing the standard Ed.M. curriculum, Urban Scholars participate in a dynamic interdisciplinary co-curriculum designed to facilitate the development of a life-long network of professional colleagues who share a common passion for improving urban education.
 Urban Scholars receive an award package covering full HGSE tuition and student health insurance fees during the fellowship year, and must be enrolled full-time.

 Saul Zaentz Fellowships